nlenno1/gym-fit-MS4/README.md

-# Studio - Online Fitness Platform
+# Gym Fit - Group Fitness E-Commerce Platform
-This project is designed to fufill the needs of a gym or fitness center and to help them grow their online sales.
+This project is designed to fufill the needs of a gym or fitness center looking to move thier booking system online and to help them grow their online sales.

 ![Live Project Representation Image](#)